What is Breast Reconstruction?

 When radiation therapy is a part of an individual’s cancer treatment plan, autologous reconstruction using a patient’s natural tissue, as opposed to exclusively implant-based techniques, is generally the preferred method of rebuilding the breast(s).
 This is due to a higher rate of potential complications observed in implant-based reconstruction both before and after radiation, including changes in the breast size, shape, and skin color; capsular contracture; wound breakdown; compromised healing; and infection.

 Furthermore, Drs.
-Kalus and Rowin can typically perform immediate single stage implant-based breast reconstruction even if radiation may be required following surgery.
+Rowin and Kalus can typically perform immediate single stage implant-based breast reconstruction even if radiation may be required following surgery.
 If they encounter a patient whom the overall oncologic treatment plan is less certain early on, they may advise waiting until radiation is complete before starting the breast reconstruction process.
 While every case is unique, undergoing tissue flap reconstruction after radiation therapy can yield a better and more predictable long-term result than a purely implant-based reconstruction.
 Autologous techniques can introduce new, healthy tissue into the radiated area, and avoid exposing the transferred flaps to radiation that may adversely affect it.

 How Is the Breast Reconstruction Procedure Performed?